znezniV/znezniv.github.io/_posts/2018-02-21-Spatial-Interaction-Module.md

 ## 27.02.
 Tuesday – Getting Deeper
 After the weekend and theory Monday, we sat together in the group to deepen the concept of our project.
-Of course, we already had the idea in mind form the brainstorm speed dating.
+Of course, we already had the idea in mind from the brainstorm speed dating.
 But we still wanted to discuss openly other ideas and how we felt about the initial idea.
-So, to start with we discussed what is important for us, what we want to focus on and — since we are very privileged in this school — what would be the most fun for us to work on.
-Since the final project should be displayed in an exhibition, we wanted to give at least a little value to the project in the sense to be a little educative but also not to close to traditional education "fun" software we knew from our childhood.
-Also, our project partner of BirdLife said that for them it would be the most valuable to get people into the fascination of birds.
+So to start with, we discussed what is important for us, what we want to focus on and — since we are very privileged in this school — what would be the most fun for us to work on.
+Since the final project should be displayed in an exhibition, we wanted to give at least a little value to the project in the sense to be a little educative but also not to close to traditional education "fun" software we knew from our own childhood.
+Also, our project partner of BirdLife said that for them it would be the most important to get people into the fascination of birds.
 ![Cute people discussing]({{ site.url }}/assets/posts/spatial-interaction/discussion-initial-idea.jpg)
 ![Description of Initial Concept]({{ site.url }}/assets/posts/spatial-interaction/initial-concept.jpg)

 After discussing some other interesting ideas, we came back to our initial idea, a game of the male nightingale, which try to expand and defend their territory and attract females.
-We talked about the real basic properties of the game but also about some more detailed technical things.
+We talked about the real basic general properties of the game but also about some more detailed technical things.

 ### Game Concept Idea
 The game should be based on multiple players on an interactive table where visitors are able to act as the male nightingale and compete against each other to grow and defend their territories.
-There we thought about to create a table with a transparent plate to that display a projection from the bottom.
+Then we thought about to create a table with a transparent surface that displays a projection from the inner bottom of the table as we have seen it from reacTIVision projects.
 Each player owns a block which they can place on the table and their projected bird follows it in a few seconds of flying.
-The table is divided into small parts of territories they have to occupy or steal from other birds by flying there first and solving a short riddle about bird songs.
-The bird that has the biggest territory (either after time or reaching an amount of "points") wins.
+The table is divided into small parts of territories which have to be occupied or stolen from other birds by flying there first and solving a short riddle about bird songs.
+The bird that has the biggest territory (either after a certain time or reaching an amount of "points") wins.
 Rival birds can fend off by flying into the part of their own they are going to lose.
 Of course, the riddles should relate to bird songs and could be solved by listening, whistling or just entering input by hand.
 ![Initial Sketch of the Table]({{ site.url }}/assets/posts/spatial-interaction/sketch-table-initial.jpg)

 #### Technical View
 ##### Table
-As mentioned, we thought of a table that is able to display a projection from a projector located below the table.
+As mentioned, we thought of a table that is able to display a projection from a projector located inside of the bottom of the table.
 The controller could be a block with a fiducial code attached to the bottom where a camera can track their position below, also located below the table.
 ![Ideas how to divide the map]({{ site.url }}/assets/posts/spatial-interaction/sketch-map-division.jpg)

 ##### Block
-If possible and if we want to work with rich input such as whistling and sound, the bricks should include a microphone and speakers so all is in a small individual device.
-By hand interactions like turning, the more graphical input could be controlled.
+If possible and if we want to work with rich input such as whistling and sound, the bricks should include a microphone and speakers so everything is in a small individual device.
+By hand interactions like turning or moving graphical input could be controlled.

 ##### Map
-The map should contain random points of the center of the parts of the territories which then can be divided with a Voronoi algorithm.
+The map should contain random points of the center of the parts of the territories which could be divided with a Voronoi algorithm.

 We are aware that this probably is too much to do.
 But the next day, we have the chance to ask our mentors about their opinion.
 Not just technically but also conceptually through their experience.
-Maybe we are especially lucky and there are easy ways to solve that.
+Maybe we are lucky and there are easy ways to solve that.

 ## 28.02.
 Wednesday – Mentoring and Early Game Concept
 This morning we had the chance to get a mentoring from our docents.
 Our main questions were what they would suggest as a success measuring in the game if they form their experience think it would be realistic to do it technically and of course what their overall opinion to the idea is.

 ### Mentoring
-They were quite happy with our idea and reminded us that until the end of the module we don't have to be finished but rather have somehow working prototype.
-Also, they kept us realistic that if we work on a game, the first version probably will a bit boring and will need some refinement.
-But at the same time, we should spend all the time in only perfecting the game concept in this module.
+They were quite happy with our idea and reminded us that at the end of the module we don't have to be finished but rather have a somehow working prototype.
+Also, they kept us realistic that if we work on a game, the first version probably will a bit boring and need some refinement.
+But at the same time, we shouldn't spend all the time in only perfecting the game concept in this module.
 At the end of the five weeks, it should be possible to present the potential of our idea.
 Also, they helped us by highlighting the interesting aspects of the nightingale and their territory "fight".
 It's in particular interesting that they look for the territory in morning dawn and that other than other animals the males don't fight for their territory by smashing their head against each other but by singing.
 ![Eary Game Concept]({{ site.url }}/assets/posts/spatial-interaction/sketch-game-concept.jpg)

 ### Game Concept
 So, back on our work we first discussed how we wanted to continue with our project.
-After the lunch, we first did some research on some scientific facts about the territorial nightingale singing to refine a story we wanted to tell inside the game.
+After the lunch, we first did some research on scientific facts about the territorial nightingale singing to refine a story we wanted to tell in the game.
 Also, we did some research on other existing games.
 ![Dogs vs. Cats]({{ site.url }}/assets/posts/spatial-interaction/research-existing-games.jpg)

 So we wrote a short abstract of the story of the game and also a brief rule description.
 We plan to refine and expand these rules after prototyping together on the following day.